flancia-coop/kipos/README.md

+**⚠ This is a mirror of https://sr.ht/~boehs/kipos/.
+Pull requests are DOA, Evan likes sourcehut.**
 # Kipos

 > You lovin this readme? great, this is the only part of kipos that exists.
 At the moment, we have an idea.